ucscXena/cohortMetaData/hub_atacseq.xenahubs.net/Figure1DE/Figure1DE_walk_through.md

 	> Note that the GDC Pan-Cancer (PANCAN) cohort is already selected and we have filtered down to just those samples that have ATAC-seq data.

-2. __Add cancer type to view.__ Click 'Add Column' next to the samples column, select 'Phenotypic', and select 'disease_code.project'.
+2. __Add cancer type to view.__ Click 'Add Column' next to the samples column, select 'Phenotypic', and select 'project_id'.
 Click 'done'.

 3. __Add ATAC-seq peak ESCA\_60954, which is the peak for rs6983267.__ Click 'Add Column' and enter 'ESCA\_60954' as the 'Gene or Position'.
 Click 'show Advanced' and choose 'All peak signal' under 'ATAC-seq'.
 Click 'done'.